Charging penalties: the penalty explanation letter

 - any suspension conditions and the period of the suspension.

-Where agreement to suspension conditions is required, an NPPS101 must be issued with the NPPS100.
-The NPPS101 is produced from the PDAC.
+Where agreement to suspension conditions is required, an NPPS101 must be issued with the NPPS1.
+The NPPS101 is produced alongside the NPPS1.

 In deliberate cases you must also explain to the person the implications of deliberate behaviour; that is, inclusion in the Managing Serious Defaulters (MSD) programme see CH480000, and Publishing Details of Deliberate Defaulters (PDDD) see CH480700.

-The text you enter into the PDAC will be seen by the person.
-You must remember to use the appropriate style and wording when completing the narrative sections of the PDAC, for example referring to ‘you’ and not ‘the taxpayer’.
+Some of the text that you enter into NPPS will be seen by the person.
+You must remember to use the appropriate style and wording when completing the narrative sections of NPPS, for example referring to ‘you’ and not ‘the taxpayer’.

-You must give the person a reasonable amount of time to respond to the NPPS100 before issuing the NPPS2 Notice of penalty assessment, taking into account such factors as
+You must give the person a reasonable amount of time to respond to the NPPS1 before issuing the NPPS2 Notice of penalty assessment, taking into account such factors as

 - the complexity of the case